nataliecardot/react-grocery-bud/README.md

 # react-grocery-bud

 Shopping list app.

+- Items can be added, removed, and edited.
+- List can be cleared.
-Items can be added, removed, and edited.
-When an item is added, an alert is displayed.
-There's also an option to clear the list.
+- When an item is added or removed, an alert is displayed.
+- Data is persisted in local storage.

 To view, run `npm i && npm start` in downloaded project.